nrfconnect/sdk-nrf/samples/wifi/shutdown/README.rst

 The Shutdown sample demonstrates how to put the Nordic Semiconductor's Wi-Fi® chipset in the Shutdown state, where the device is completely powered off.
 For more information, see the `nRF70 Series power states`_ page.

-This also demonstrates how to achieve the lowest possible power consumption in the nRF5340 SoC when Wi-Fi is enabled but not in use.
+This also demonstrates how to achieve the lowest possible power consumption in the Host SoC (nRF53, nRF52 or nRF91 Series) when Wi-Fi is enabled but not being used.

 Requirements
 ************